Greece Moments Greece Moments

 Kania Beach Restaurant

 Cozy tavern on the beach of the same name.
 The friendly team serves typical Greek dishes and freshly grilled fish at fair prices.
-At noon, longer waiting times must be expected due to the large crowds.
-We stopped here several times on our visit to Halki, also recommended for a drink in the evening!
+At noon, longer waiting times are to be expected due to the large crowds.
+We stopped here several times during our visit to Halki — also recommended for an evening drink!

 Mavri Thalassa

 Quaint tavern on the southern part of the waterfront.
-Nice view of the harbor pier with the colorful fishing boats.
-The front tables are very popular, it is worth coming early or making a reservation.
-Landlord Tamazi and his team serve delicious home cooking and delicious fish dishes.
+Enjoy a lovely view of the harbor pier with its colorful fishing boats.
+The front tables are very popular, so it’s worth arriving early or making a reservation.
+Landlord Tamazi and his team serve delicious home cooking and wonderful fish dishes.
 We particularly liked the bean salad with fish, the Melitzanosalata (eggplant dip) and the beef stifado.

 Mavri Thalassa Chalki Restaurant Empfehlung